 - Extended testing time beyond that allowed for the regular test administration Note: Students must begin and end a subject-area test in a single school day.
 Students receiving this provision must be tested separately from students testing with standard time.
-Students testing with different timing codes must test separately. - Standard time for Day 1 ACT multiple-choice tests and extended time for Day 1 ACT writing test - Standard time with stop-the-clock breaks - Testing over multiple days - Test administration time moved to student's optimal time of day, as long as each subject-area test is completed in one day and in the prescribed order.
+Students testing with different timing codes assigned by ACT for PSAE Day 1 must test separately. - Standard time for Day 1 ACT multiple-choice tests and extended time for Day 1 ACT writing test - Standard time with stop-the-clock breaks - Testing over multiple days

+Test administration time moved to student's optimal time of day, as long as each subject-area test is completed in one day and in the prescribed order.